Fete of the Nation

-This event will have live speech-to-text transcription, which may be useful for people who are D/deaf, hard of hearing, deafened or neurodiverse.
+This event will be live-transcribed, which may be useful for people who are D/deaf, hard of hearing, deafened or neurodivergent.
 The captions will be displayed on a large screen in-venue.
 Ticketholders for the livestream will receive a link to view the captions in a separate window.

 About your speaker

 Niamh Thompson is a London-based designer and recent graduate from the Royal College of Art (RCA).
 While at the RCA, Niamh conducted a critical investigation into the emergence of nationalism within the English village fete.
 More broadly, her practice is research-led and, through an exploration of archival material – be that home videos nestled within village halls or abstractions of folk-horror theories tucked away in the darkest corners of TikTok – her work engages with politics, relationships, typography and British folk culture.